TongHuaLabs/cloudflare-ipfs-dnslink/README.md

 # cloudflare-ipfs-dnslink
-Currently, IPNS takes to long to resolve.
+Currently, IPNS takes too long to resolve.
 DNSLink is alot faster and uses more readable names.
 This Node.js script programmatically update dnslink on Cloudflare.

 ## Installation
 ```